SpinW/pySpinW/docs/developers/adr/010_spacegroup_lookup.md

 --------------------------

 Groups with full names that start with 'R' can have either a rhombohedral or hexagonal setting.
-These should be suffixed with 'R' or 'H'
+These should be suffixed with 'R' or 'H'.
-There should be an entry without an 'R' or 'H' suffix that defaults to the hexagonal setting
+There should be an entry without an 'R' or 'H' suffix that defaults to the hexagonal setting.

 Other considerations
 --------------------